Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity

-We simulate RCTs with two different sample sizes, $n=500$ and $n=10,000$, and generate 1,000 replicates for each scenario.
-We perform analyses with TSLS, IV-g and IV-TMLE.
-The latter two are implemented with and without the use of SL.
+We generate 1,000 replicates for each scenario.
+We perform analyses with TSLS, IV-g and IV-TMLE, the latter two are implemented with and without the data-adaptive estimation of nuisance models.
+For the TSLS, the first stage is as per equation \eqref{TSLS-EF}.
+Parametric IV-g and TMLE use main terms logistic models for the instrument propensity score and the treatment model, namely and .

-Parametric TSLS, IV-g and TMLE are fitted using the main terms only.
-For TSLS the first stage are as per equation \eqref{TSLS-EF}, while for IV-g and TMLE, these are logistic models.
-The IV propensity score is also a logistic model.
-The SEs of the parametric IV-g and TMLE are obtained by bootstrapping (percentile 95\% CI using 1999 bootstrap samples).

-For SL fits in IV-g, since $A$ and $Z$ are binary, we use a library including glm (generalised linear models), step (stepwise model selection using AIC), svm (support vector machines), gam (generalised additive models).
-For the glm, step and gam learners, linear and second-order terms are used.
+For the data-adaptive estimation of $\pi(Z,W)$ and $g(W)$, we use the Super Learner.
+Since $A$ and $Z$ are binary, the library used includes glm (generalised linear models), step (stepwise model selection using AIC), svm (support vector machines, with radial basis functions) and gam (generalised additive models), with linear and second-order terms used for the glm, step and gam learners.

-For the IV-TMLE, we use the same library as above for $g(W)$ and $m_a(W)$, while for $E[Y\vert Z,W]$ and $m_y(W)$, we include only glm, step, svm and polymars (multivariate adaptive polynomial spline regression), in order to preserve the linear structure of model \eqref{2ndstage}.
+In addition, for the IV-TMLE, we use need data-adaptive estimates of the continuous outcome.
+The library of learners used for $\mu(Z,W)$ and $\omega(W)$ includes glm, step, svm and polymars (multivariate adaptive polynomial spline regression), chosen in order to preserve the linear structure of the partially linear IV model \eqref{2ndstage}.

-The methods described in \citet{Chernozhukov2016} require the use of sample splitting in order to guarantee valid inference when using machine learning for fitting the nuisance models.
-We do not perform such sample splitting for the IV-g or the TMLE estimators, other than that already being used for the cross validation embedded in the Super Learner.
-A limitation with this pragmatic approach, in that the variance estimator based on the (E)IF ignores the fact that these factors are not independent from each other, as we have used the data to both obtain the fits and then evaluate the (E)IF. \citet{Laan2015optimaldynamic} suggest using cross-validation.
-For example, if using 10-fold cross-validation we can estimate the variance, where $p$ is the proportion of observations in each validation sample $N(k)$, and $D(\psi)$ is the IF (or the EIF) of the parameter of interest.
+The SEs of the parametric IV-g and TMLE are obtained by bootstrapping (percentile 95\% confidence intervals (CI) using 1999 bootstrap samples), while for the data-adaptive estimators the SEs are based on the empirical variance of the estimated (E)IF.

-We compute the mean bias of the estimates, coverage of 95\% confidence intervals (CI), and root mean square error (RMSE).
+We compute the mean bias of the estimates, coverage of 95\% CI, and root mean square error (RMSE).